Abstract

 - Non-reusable

 - Mocks exercise the implementation of a component rather than its interface.
-Thus, when using mocks, it is impossible to reuse the same testing code to test multiple different components that implement the same public interface but employ different collaborators.
+Thus, when using mocks, it is impossible to reuse the same testing code to validate multiple different components that implement the same public interface but employ different collaborators.
 For example:

-- It is impossible to completely rewrite the component and then reuse the old tests to make sure that the new implementation works exactly as the old one did.
+- It is impossible to completely rewrite the component and reuse the old tests to make sure that the new implementation works exactly as the old one did.

-- It is impossible to use a single test to exercise both a real component and its fake.
+- It is impossible to use a single test suite to exercise both a real component and its fake.

 What do others say?